Debugging and testing

 Jest function call, which denotes a test group.

-Inside that group, you’ll have three variables, available in all tests within:
+Inside that group, you’ll have three variables available in all tests within:

 blockchain

-— local blockchain instance provided by Sandboxdeployer
+— a local blockchain instance provided by Sandboxdeployer

 — a TypeScript wrapper used for deploying ourPlayground